dgdecorso/m431_ap24a_website-game/INFORMING.md

 ## Collecting Information

-<ul><li> at first we had to find a partner, we wanted to do a project with persons but we decide to do it with two persons because its easier to plan the project.
+<ul><li> At first we had to find a partner, we wanted to do a project with three persons but we decide to do it with two persons because its easier to plan the project.
 We discussed our ideas and did put them together and we found a project that we both liked, we decided to make a game and a website to download it.</li></ul>

 <hr>

 ## Informing if we can do this project

 <ul><li> We discussed our skills in Programming and we saw the Diego knew a little bit of HTML and Leon had expirience in programming games with godot.
-We came to the conclusion that Diego would do the Website and Leon is going to do the Game with all the Sprites. </li></ul>
+We came to the conclusion that Diego would do the Website and Leon is going to do the Game with all the Sprites.
+We researched on the internet and informed ourselves.</li></ul>

 <hr>